NullixAT/framelix-docs/docs/storables/update-scheme.md

 ## Updating Scheme in Backend UI

 In the backend, in `Developer Options -> Update Database` you have a UI to execute and preview those queries.
-Note that you need to have the `Developer` role to enter this page.
-By default, the admin user don't have this role.
-Add it to you with the backend UI at `User Management`.
+Note that you need to have the `Admin` role to enter this page.

 ## Updating Scheme in Command Line